dnif-archive/SOC18-genesis/README.md

 Brute force attacks are difficult to stop, but they aren’t difficult to spot.
 Some of the methods to detect the attacks are as follows:

---Each failed login attempt records an HTTP 401 status code, so monitoring log files can let you know if you’re under attack.</br>
+> •Each failed login attempt records an HTTP 401 status code, so monitoring log files can let you know if you’re under attack.</br>

---Several failed login attempts from the same IP address</br>
+> •Several failed login attempts from the same IP address</br>

---Logins with multiple username attempts from the same IP address</br>
+> •Logins with multiple username attempts from the same IP address</br>

---Logins for a single account from many different IP addresses</br>
+> •Logins for a single account from many different IP addresses</br>

---Failed login attempts from alphabetically sequential usernames and passwords</br>
+> •Failed login attempts from alphabetically sequential usernames and passwords</br>

---Logins with a referring URL of someone’s mail</br>
+> •Logins with a referring URL of someone’s mail</br>

---Excessive bandwidth consumption over the course of a single session</br>
+> •Excessive bandwidth consumption over the course of a single session</br>

---A large number of authentication failures</br>
+> •A large number of authentication failures</br>

 *Prevention Methods*